 A protective order, sometimes also referred to as a restraining order, serves to protect a victim of domestic abuse which is perpetrated by a member or former member of the victim’s household.
 It may also serve to protect a victim from abuse or violence perpetrated by someone the victim is or was dating.

 In that case, the parties were in a dating relationship for three years.
 The day after the relationship ended, the defendant appeared at the plaintiff’s workplace and attempted to return ceramic flowers to her.
-A struggle ensued, and the video of the struggle was captured by surveillance cameras from two different angles.
+A struggle ensued, and surveillance cameras captured a video of the struggle from two different angles.
 The video showed that the plaintiff threw the flowers in the trash; the defendant retrieved them; and the plaintiff then lunged at the defendant, pointing long fingernails at his face.
-As the parties struggled, they went off camera for some time, and the plaintiff eventually landed on the ground and injured her face and lip.
+As the parties struggled, they went off camera for some time.
+The plaintiff eventually landed on the ground and injured her face and lip.

 The plaintiff attempted to call the police, and the defendant tried to take her cell phone away from her, boxing her into a corner.
 When a 911 operator called back, the defendant answered the plaintiff’s phone.
 He then walked across the street to a police station, and officers came on the scene and transported the plaintiff to a hospital for treatment.

-Subsequently, the plaintiff filed for another protective order, alleging that the defendant followed her, carried a gun, and drove by her work, that he had contacted her on an Internet application called “WhatsApp,” and that he “went to Housing to try to tell lies.”
+Subsequently, the plaintiff filed for another protective order, alleging that the defendant followed her, carried a gun, and drove by her work, that he had contacted her on an Internet application called “WhatsApp,” and that he “went to Housing to try to tell lies”.
 A third judge denied the request.

 The plaintiff filed for a protective order for the fourth time, about a month later.
 This time, because the plaintiff had moved, she was referred to a different court for her filing.
 The plaintiff recounted the original altercation, indicating that the defendant grabbed her, struck her in the face, pushed her, and slammed her against the ground.
-She also stated that she was “tired of being afraid” of the defendant and claimed that two different judges on two different dates ordered the defendant to stay away from her, not to drive by her job, and not to contact her in any way, and that he had violated those orders on five separate dates.
+She also stated that she was “tired of being afraid” of the defendant.
+She claimed that two different judges on two different dates ordered the defendant to stay away from her, not to drive by her job, and not to contact her in any way, and that he had violated those orders on five separate dates.

-The Appeals Court disagreed with the defendant, holding that the trial judge was within his discretion to find for the plaintiff, based on the totality of the circumstances.
+The Appeals Court disagreed with the defendant.
+It held that the trial judge was within his discretion to find for the plaintiff, based on the totality of the circumstances.
 The court explained that “it was ultimately up to the judge to determine the credibility of the witnesses.
 He could have believed her version of events, or not.
-Indeed, he would have been within his discretion in finding that the plaintiff was the initial aggressor in the December, 2015, incident, or that it involved mutual combat.
+Indeed, he would have been within his discretion in finding that the plaintiff was the initial aggressor in the December, 2015 incident, or that it involved mutual combat.
 Neither finding, however, would negate the further discretion afforded the judge to consider this incident in the totality of the circumstances surrounding the request for the 209A order at issue in this case.”

+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 If you need assistance with a restraining order or have any questions about divorce or family law issues, you may schedule a free consultation with our experienced attorneys.
 Call 978-225-9030 during regular business hours or complete our online contact form, and we will respond to your phone call or submission promptly.